 The Center is located in O'Quinn Medical Tower, the hallmark of Texas Medical Center which is the largest Medical Center in the world.

 The medical director, Aziz Shaibani, MD, is affiliated with the St. Luke's Episcopal Hospital, a major teaching hospital in Texas Medical Center.
-Dr. Shaibani is a clinical associate professor of medicine at Baylor College of Medicine, Adjunct Professor of Neurology, Kansas University Medical Center, and a clinical assistant professor of Histotechnology at MD Anderson Cancer Research Center.
+Dr. Shaibani is a clinical professor of medicine at Baylor College of Medicine, Adjunct Professor of Neurology, Kansas University Medical Center, and a clinical assistant professor of Histotechnology at MD Anderson Cancer Research Center.
 He is also a diplomat of the American Board of Psychiatry and Neurology, Neurophysiology, Neuromuscular Medicine and of the American Board of Electrodiagnostic Medicine.

-Dr. Shaibani is a fellow of the American College of Physicians (FACP), a title granted to physicians with distinguished achievements in internal medicine, a fellow of the American Academy of Neurology, and an active member of the American Medical Association, Texas Medical Association, Texas Neurological Society, and Harris County Medical Society.
-Dr. Shaibani co-authored several book chapters, published several papers in peer reviewed journals and presented talks to local, national, and international Neurology and Neuromuscular meetings.
+Dr. Shaibani is a fellow of the American College of Physicians (FACP), a title granted to physicians with distinguished achievements in internal medicine, a fellow of the American Academy of Neurology, American Neurological Association, and an active member of the American Medical Association, Texas Medical Association, Texas Neurological Society, and Harris County Medical Society.
+Dr. Shaibani co-authored several book chapters, published many papers in peer reviewed journals and presented talks to local, national, and international Neurology and Neuromuscular meetings.